Company: TeMeCo

 The test standard ISO 6892-1 is related to metallic materials.
 It is similar to ASTM E8/E8M but not identical.
 It describes three different test procedures:

-Method A describes the mode of strain control.
+Method A describes the strain control mode.

-A1 is in closed loop,
+A1 is in closed loop control,

-A2 in open loop.
+A2 is in open loop mode.

-Method B describes the stress-controlled mode.
+Method B describes the stress control mode.

 ISO 6892-1 deals with the tensile test at room temperature